 - Hawking and Penrose: the origins of the universe

 Scientific topics include

-Meetings: The course will meet once a week for discussion of material drawn from primarily from extensive website reading on the historical background and substance of modern scientific theories.
+Meetings: This course meets once a week in a ninety-minute live chat session using the Scholars Online HTML-based chat application (no audio)1 for discussion of material drawn from primarily from extensive website reading on the historical background and substance of modern scientific theories.
 Exercises and lab assignments will help students learn the practical application of the ideas discussed in class.